Valuation Guide

 • The unextended lease value.
 What is the flat worth right now with its existing short lease?
 Comparable evidence is harder to find for short-lease flats than for long-lease flats, because there are fewer of them in the market.
 A specialist surveyor draws on tribunal precedents and recent settlement evidence.

 • The capitalisation and deferment rates.
 The rates used to value the freeholder's ground rent and reversion.
-Industry guidance gives standard rates, but they vary by location, property type, and tenure mix.
+Industry guidance gives standard rates, but they vary by location, property type and tenure mix.
 Tribunal cases routinely turn on small differences in these rates, and small differences produce material differences in the marriage value.

 The freeholder's surveyor will pick rates and comparables that maximise the freeholder's share of marriage value.
 Your surveyor's job is to pick rates and comparables that are well-evidenced and stand up to scrutiny.
 The negotiation between the two is normal; both sides know there is a defensible range.
-A poorly-evidenced valuation gets pushed around.
+A poorly evidenced valuation gets pushed around.
 A well-evidenced one anchors the negotiation.

 Marriage value is one specific topic within the wider question of how a leasehold flat is valued.
 Our valuation hub covers the full picture: factors that drive price, online valuations versus real ones, and the three routes (RICS surveyor, estate agent, direct cash buyer) for getting a real valuation.